TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 easy to find existing issues.
 Filters are located on the the left hand side of the navigation menu.
 You can use this feature to help refine searches.

+Of course you are also able to use the search functionality of `Forge <https://forge.typo3.org>`__ itself, which offers some more specific filter options.

+You help the people maintaining the issue tracker a lot by first making sure your problem is not covered already.
+The less duplicate issues our team needs to triage, the more time we have for actually addressing bugs and features.

 .. index::
    single: Issue Reporting Workflow; Identifying